 The OOB below is from the war diary of the Commander Royal Artillery (CRA) of Tobruk Fortress (TobFort) command, which was provided by the divisional command of British 70 Division.
 70 Division was reinforced by a number of artillery regiments and the Polish Carpathian Brigade, which included the Polish Carpathian Artillery Regiment.

 The OOB does not include the ‘bush guns’ which were captured Italian equipment used by the frontline infantry battalions.
-I do believe however that the 100mm guns included in the OOB are captured Italian materiel, but operated by artillery units.
+It does however include the captured 75mm, 100mm and 149mm guns captured from the Italians during Operation COMPASS, and operated by artillery units.

 What is noticeable otherwise is the mix of guns.
 There are eight different types.
 What is also noticeable is the very low number of heavy calibre guns.
 Essentially just 4x 149mm, also the 4.5” guns and 60-pdr were also considered ‘medium’ by the Royal Artillery.
 The besieging Axis forces were far better equipped with heavy artillery, which would have given them a fair advantage in particular in counter battery work.

 Equipment Status of Polish Carpathian Artillery, Tobruk November 1941, from Czech documentation.
 Courtesy Lukáš Víšek, Twitter @lukas_visek.
 The document indicates the presence of captured Italian 75mm and 149mm guns.